QuantJourneyOrg/quantjourney-dev/docs/index1.md

 - **Real-World Case Studies:** Apply what you learn to real trading scenarios.
 - **Community Support:** Engage with a community of like-minded quant traders.

-## Code
-To full code is available in private GitHub repository, and available to paid subscribers to [Quant Journey with Code blog](https://quantjourney.substack.com/).
-If you'd like to have an access please subscribe it.
 ## Reach us at

 * [Discord](https://discord.com/channels/1230850086452334634/1230850088235044916) - for discussion in Community